Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

    can view them and can perform other operations.
 If you did not select automatic addition to the CMDB, then discovered Assets are staged for `review <#reviewing-discovered-assets>`__; from there you have to commit them to the CMDB.
+You can view the Assets that are currently staged by clicking on the **View Assets in Stage** button under the Status tab.

 .. _amf-169:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-169.png